Ari Espinal

 Aridia Espinal (born c.
 1988) is an American politician from New York.

-Life
+Early life

 She was born in Queens, the daughter of immigrants from the Dominican Republic.
 She is a cousin of former Assembly member and former New York City councilman Rafael Espinal.

+Career

 She entered politics as a Democrat, and was an aide to Assemblyman Francisco Moya.
 After Moya's election to the New York City Council, Espinal was nominated to run in a special election to fill the vacancy.
 She was elected on April 24, 2018, and took her seat in the 202nd New York State Legislature.
 On September 11, 2018, Espinal lost the Democratic primary to Catalina Cruz.
 In the general election on November 6, 2018, Espinal ran on the Working Families Party and the Women's Equality Party lines for re-election, but was again defeated by Cruz.

-Personal Life and Interesting Facts
+Following her term in the Assembly, Espinal served as New York City Political Coordinator to the Mason Tenders' District Council PAC.